-The COVID-19 pandemic did not negatively impact the Company's financial condition and operation, in fact, the total revenues for the current year have increased by 8% in comparison to the previous year's balance.
+The COVID-19 pandemic did not negatively impact the Company's financial condition and operation, in fact, the total revenues for the current year have increased by 18% in comparison to the previous year's balance and by 8% in 2021.
 Regardless, the Company has implemented cost-saving strategies during the pandemic.
 The following are the impact of the COVID-19 pandemic to the Company's business: